 Typically, the power plants don’t run at their full scale.
 In a power plant failure, the basic action is to increase the load of other power plants.
 The response time is an important factor to consider here.
 As shown in the figure below, the response time of increased power output is best with combustion engines.

 A congestion management technique for electricity can be similar to that of road congestion or congestion in telephone lines ie. Congestion pricing or charges.
-The consumer pays an extra fee for the peak hours.
+The consumer pays an extra fee for peak hours.
 Smart metering (real-time pricing) is a good example.
 This allows the behavioral change of the consumer to reduce peak loads to the grid.

-If the frequency cannot be maintained within its specified limits by above means, the task of the network operator is to shed some of the load by cutting off the supply to some of the customers.
+If the frequency cannot be maintained within its specified limits by the above means, the task of the network operator is to shed some of the load by cutting off the supply to some of the customers.

 This will bring the remaining load to balance with the supply.
 However, this should be the last option since load shedding is a disaster for industrial operations.
 The following figure shows how manufacturing follows the same trend as electricity availability in South Africa.